Retro-Devils/WickedOS/README.md

     6.Find files.

-    7.Find game and copy to desired location .
+    7.Find usb then your game and copy to desired location .

     note this will fail with larger files.

 ## Hows this different from Konstakangs build ?

 WickedOS has everything installed for ya.
 Retroarch, other emus, a retro frontend etc. Some of these apps are special versions or modified .

+In the future we will be attempting to  complying android ourselves.
+This if successful will be the biggest difference.

 ## How to add android games ?